 One of our agents who specialize in company registration in Germany can provide investors with more information on the independent or autonomous branch and the dependent type.
 What’s more, our agents will offer complete registration services irrespective of the chosen branch type.

-Steps in registering a branch office in Germany
+Steps in registering a branch office in Germany in 2021

 Just like in the case of a domestic company, the creation of a branch office in Germany will imply similar steps.
 These are: